Wailydest/ip/docs/README.md

 # Got any feedback?

 Loved Sigmabot?
 Hated it?
 We'd be desperate to hear from you.
-Feel free to open an issue anytime you feel so!
+Feel free to open an issue anytime you wish so!